 Expertise

-The consortium will be from a diverse range of voices, through engaging different academic institutions, policymakers or advisory groups and commercial enterprises.
-The team will be reflective of the strengths represented around the UK, nationally.
+The team will reflect the strengths represented around the UK, nationally.
 It is expected this group will have:

 - thematic expertise reflecting the communities that will be engaged in the investment